mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getWeekdays` method

-The `getWeekdays` method have been removed, you can use the `startOfWeek` and `addDays` methods instead:
+The `getWeekdays` method have been removed.
+You can use the `startOfWeek` and `addDays` methods instead:

 ```diff
 -const weekDays = adapter.getWeekdays(value);